talal/ilm/README.md

 You can use this template in the Typst web app by clicking "Start from template" on the dashboard and searching for `ilm`.

-Alternatively, you can use the CLI to kick this project off using the command
+Alternatively, you can use the CLI to kick this project off using the command:

 ```sh
 typst init @preview/ilm